 - Devise a clear strategy to achieve that future state

 We will also provide expert security resources who can leverage your data to turn it into actionable insights.
 As one example, our team of experts can help you configure secure rules and integrations for your unique environment, instead of you needing to hire full-time team members to handle this complex but invaluable task.

 Q: What about compliance, since that’s a huge concern for so many businesses today?

 Brian M. Ahern: It definitely is.
-There aren’t many companies out there that don’t find themselves beholden to at least one compliance framework, whether it’s PCI DSS, SOC 2, ISO 270001, HIPAA, or even the upcoming EU GDPR.
+There aren’t many companies out there that don’t find themselves beholden to at least one compliance framework, whether it’s PCI DSS, SOC 2, ISO 27001, HIPAA, or GDPR.
 Many compliance rulesets are already included with the Threat Stack Cloud Security Platform out of the box, and as part of the Threat Stack Cloud SecOps Program, Threat Stack security engineers can help your organization build additional rules and rulesets to meet technical portions of compliance requirements to save you time and resources.

 One of our big goals in building out this program was to show companies that compliance — just like security — doesn’t have to be a business decelerator that pulls resources away from other projects.
 Part of implementing SecOps best practices is automating monitoring and controls that help you achieve compliance without slowing the business down.
 That means more deals and happier customers.

 Q: What’s different about this solution compared to what else is out there on the market?